What does property insurance cover?

 Bear in mind, this is a very general list.
 Depending on your property insurance policy, your list of covered threats could be more comprehensive.

 Earthquakes and floods are not covered by property insurance.
 Below are additional threats not covered by property insurance:

 Your specific policy will determine if you have more or less coverage, but the above list usually applies.

 Property insurance rates are calculated using your personal information and information related to what is insured.

 If you own or occupy a residence, you should familiarize yourself with property insurance and verify you have appropriate coverage.
-For more information on property and casualty insurance, see the additional resources below.
+Read more on property and casualty insurance.